dataista0/dni2name/README.md

 **Enviroment**

-You need a Linux and I think that's all
+You need a Linux and I think that's all.

 Install git and python.
 It's something like this:
 ```
 apt-get install git python